Super Sales

 See the magnificent Umayyad Palace, located just above the temple of Hercules in Amman, Jordan.

 Most international travelers arrive in Amman to explore its many attractions, such as its ancient citadel and Jordan Museum.
-But the country is most famous for the ancient city of Petra or the ‘Rose City’, made famous by Indiana Jones and the Last Crusade.
+But the country is most famous for the ancient city of Petra or the ‘Rose City’, which was made famous by Indiana Jones and the Last Crusade.
 The ancient city and its ruins look sublime during sunset hours, a view visitors should not miss.

 Other unmissable places to visit in Jordan include the Dead Sea’s beaches and mineral spas.
 For desert adventures, look no further than Wadi Rum, also known as the Valley of the Moon, where 4x4 tours, stargazing, and camel rides are all possible.
 Travelers can also find escape beneath the waves of the Red Sea at Aqaba, one of the world’s top diving destinations.